Sheriff Appeal Court: Courts Reform (Scotland) Act 2014

 As it was, the Scottish Parliament passed the Courts Reform (Scotland) Act 2014 which, in Section 108, requires any sheriff court (including the Sheriff Appeal Court) to grant sanction for the use of counsel where the court considers that the case is likely to be difficult or complex, or important or of requisite value.
 At the same time no party should be allowed an advantage over an other through the use of an advocate.

 Commencement

 On 22 September 2015, the Sheriff Appeal Court was established to deal with criminal appeals.
 On 1 January 2016, Scottish Ministers by Scottish Statutory Instrument commenced the provisions of the Court Reform (Scotland) Act 2014 to extended civil appeals to the Sheriff Appeal Court.

+Performance

+The first ten years of the Sheriff Appeal Court were celebrated as highly successful in reducing delays in process and in enhancing consistency of sentencing.
+Between 2016 and October 2025 there were only 19 motions to remit an appeal to the Inner House.

 Remit and jurisdiction

 Criminal jurisdiction

 The Sheriff Appeal Court has exclusive jurisdiction for all appeals in summary criminal proceedings and appeals relating to bail decisions, in both summary and solemn proceedings, from the sheriff courts and justice of the peace courts.
 Decisions of the Sheriff Appeal Court may only be appealed to the High Court of Justiciary with the permission of the Sheriff Appeal Court or the High Court.